Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Discussion and Conclusions

+Third, positive market sentiment could facilitate quicker recovery by encouraging reinvestment and participation.
+To test this, we estimate Equation~\ref{eq_event} on token prices around each shock and find that all three had significant negative price effects: BTC dropped \$14,880 ($p\ll0.001$), SOL dropped \$7.25 ($p\ll0.001$), and ETH dropped \$351.51 ($p\ll0.001$), ruling out positive sentiment as a driver of the differential recovery dynamics (Section~\ref{sec_appendix_price}).

-Third, Sybil attacks are possible on blockchains, as pseudonymity is a feature of most blockchains.
-That is, one individual or institution may operate multiple validators or miners.
-As mentioned previously, we do not take into account potential Sybil attacks in our analysis, as no scalable anti-Sybil systems exist for blockchains.\footnote{See Vitalik Buterin's blogs on \href{https://vitalik.eth.limo/general/2019/11/22/progress.html}{hard problems in cryptocurrency} and \href{https://vitalik.eth.limo/general/2023/07/24/biometric.html}{proof of personhood}.} Hence, our measures of decentralization are technically the best-case approximations of decentralization.
-However, substantial Sybil-ing is improbable, especially for the large blockchains that we study here since blockchains, by design, require resources to participate in consensus.\footnote{51\% attacks have occurred in the past for some other blockchains.
+Fourth, Sybil attacks are possible on blockchains, as pseudonymity allows one individual or institution to operate multiple validators or miners.
+We do not account for potential Sybil attacks, as no scalable anti-Sybil systems exist for blockchains.\footnote{See Vitalik Buterin's blogs on \href{https://vitalik.eth.limo/general/2019/11/22/progress.html}{hard problems in cryptocurrency} and \href{https://vitalik.eth.limo/general/2023/07/24/biometric.html}{proof of personhood}.} Our measures of decentralization are thus best-case approximations.
+However, substantial Sybil-ing is improbable for the large blockchains we study, as participation requires costly resources (e.g., for PoS blockchains, Sybil costs scale with token market capitalization, which is in the trillions of dollars).\footnote{51\% attacks have occurred in the past for some other blockchains.
 See an article for Ethereum Classic's 51\% attack on August, 2020, on \href{https://www.coindesk.com/markets/2020/08/07/ethereum-classic-attacker-successfully-double-spends-168m-in-second-attack-report/}{coindesk.com} and a report for Bitcoin Gold on January, 2020, on \href{https://gist.github.com/metalicjames/71321570a105940529e709651d0a9765}{github.com}.
-Accessed April 22, 2024.} For Proof-of-Stake blockchains, as an example, Sybil costs are scaled by the market capitalization of the tokens, which are in the trillions to tens of trillions of dollars.
-Moreover, even if Sybil-ing were present in blockchains, our estimations of treatment effects are unlikely to be affected since Sybil vulnerabilities should be the same across pre- and post-treatment periods and across the treatment and control blockchains.
-One possible weakness of our event study analysis of the Ethereum Merge is that there may be differences in Sybil-resistance pre- and post-Merge due to slashing penalties.
-However, ETH transfer fees make Sybil-ing costly and thus should not be a significant concern for our analyses.
-Ultimately, Sybil vulnerabilities remain an unsolved problem in blockchains but are unlikely to affect our analyses.
+Accessed April 22, 2024.} Moreover, our estimations of treatment effects are unlikely to be affected since Sybil vulnerabilities should be the same across pre- and post-treatment periods and across treatment and control blockchains.